samwarnick/samwarnick.com/src/content/blog/2025/01/2025-01-23-to-native-or-not-part-ii.md

 ---
 title: To Native or Not Part II
-date: '2025-01-23T19:43'
+date: 2025-01-24T00:43
-summary: >-
-  I'm torn between building a native app or a web app for my new task management project after a frustrating experience with App Store rejection.
+summary: I'm torn between building a native app or a web app for my new task management project after a frustrating experience with App Store rejection.
-tags: []
-published: false
+published: true
 ---
 I was getting real close to starting a new task app.
 I was pretty set on just doing it SwiftUI on iOS and macOS with CloudKit.
 Then Apple rejected a [little game](https://hannahsgame.samwarnick.com) I made for my daughter.